 What’s Normal for the Roof?

-Signs of aging on the roof are ‘normal’ in a sense that they naturally occur, they are also a warning sign that the roof is starting to show its age.
-These signs have their roots the minute the new roof is exposed to nature, but they usually manifest during the third or fourth year of its service life.
+Signs of aging on the roof are “normal” in a sense that they naturally occur, but they are also a warning sign that the roof is starting to show its age.
+These usually manifest during the third or fourth year of its service life.

-Fading shingles are the most common sign of roof aging and stems from overexposure to UV light or wind-driven debris.
-Shingles that curl are also a ‘natural’ occurrence since the shingle material will shrink with time.
+Fading shingles are the most common sign of roof aging and stems from overexposure to ultraviolet (UV) light or wind-driven debris.
+Shingles that curl are also a “natural” occurrence since the shingle material will shrink with time.

-Finally, there are cracks.
-Naturally occurring cracks appear as a result of weathering, and they aren’t a cause for concern unless the crack itself penetrates through the shingle.
+Finally, naturally occurring cracks appear as a result of weathering, and they aren’t a cause for concern unless the crack itself penetrates through the shingle.

 Real Roof Problems

-On the flip side, the roof can experience certain problems that will need the immediate attention of the best roof repair contractor.
+On the flip side, the roof can experience certain problems that will need the immediate attention of a roof repair contractor.
 All of these can have a debilitating effect on the long-term performance of the roof and can also be a sign of a more complex problem.

 Blisters that expose the shingles are a sign that the roof was not properly installed and is vulnerable to water intrusion.
 This often occurs alongside extreme granule loss, which further exposes the roof to the elements.

-Shingles that buckle or distort are also a big concern since this is a possible sign that the roof is lacking in proper ventilation.
-Finally, there are deep cracks, which penetrate through the fiberglass mat of the shingle.
-This should be addressed as soon as possible to prevent leaks and long-term water damage.
+Shingles that buckle or distort are also a big concern since this is a possible sign that the roof lacks proper ventilation.
+Finally, if there are deep cracks that penetrate through the fiberglass mat of the shingle, this should be addressed as soon as possible to prevent leaks and long-term water damage.

 At Jack the Roofer, our experienced team of roofing professionals will make sure your roof stays sturdy and healthy throughout the year.
-We are a steep slope roofing contractor helping homeowners with their roofing concerns since 1996.
+We are a steep-slope roofing contractor, having helped homeowners with their roofing concerns since 1996.